Maturity Model

 Can they provide references?

-How long have they been doing this work?
+How long have they been doing this work? - Assess their ability to support your goals

 Are patient-facing materials appropriate for your patients?